Wondering how flood insurance actually works, what it covers, and what it costs? Perhaps you’re not even convinced that you need it.

-- Mortgage company will send a surveyor to inspect the property
+- The mortgage company will send a surveyor to inspect the property

 - The flood certificate will include the designated risk level

-How to Check If You’re In a Flood Zone
+How to Check If Your Address Is In a Flood Zone

 If the tool above shows that you’re in a high-risk flood zone, Ken recommends that you get a flood insurance policy as soon as possible.

-Why New & Current Homeowners Need To Check Flood Risk
+Why New & Current Homeowners Need To Check Their Flood Risk

 “Unfortunately, with the last couple of floods that have happened over the last five years or so, some areas that were initially not in high-risk zones are now in those zones.
 When those homeowners bought those properties, they were in low-risk zones, but now they’re not.
 And in some areas that were in high-risk zones, I’ve been seeing some areas that have fallen into low-risk [zones].
 So those areas have actually gotten credited for not flooding.”